RoyalTomb/html-Redirect/README.md

 # html-Redirect
-just an html meta redirect line. for reference
+- just an html meta redirect line.
+For reference
-Used to redirect links to a different webpage
+- Used to redirect links to a different webpage